 ALL and ALL: The Language of Grace

 Believers in the salvation of all, like myself, love to say, “all means all.”
-Are we willing to apply that in our practical living?
+God will be “all in all.”
+But what about the concept “all and all?”
+Are we willing to apply “all” to our practical living?
 Or are we mere salvation of all theorists?
 Teaching always leads to practice – we become what we think.
-Let’s examine a few aspects of the life of one who believes in grace:
+Let’s examine a few aspects of the life of one who believes in grace.

 “Let ALL bitterness, and wrath, and anger, and outcry, and evil speaking, be put away from you with ALL malice.
 And become ye kind one to another, tenderhearted, dealing graciously with each other even as God, in Christ, deals graciously with you.”
 Ephesians 4:31-32.